mfiferna/highlight-string-code/README.md

 ## Release Notes

+### [v0.4.5]

+- Modify js highlight pattern to fix [Issue#5](https://github.com/iuyoy/highlight-string-code/issues/5).

 ### [v0.4.4]

 - Add "\s*" pattern before some signs to fix [Issue#1](https://github.com/iuyoy/highlight-string-code/issues/1).

 ### [v0.4.3]

 - Add yaml support
 - Fix typos.

 Please see [CHANGELOG.md](./CHANGELOG.md) for more information.

 ## Issues

 If you have any suggestion or issue, please feel free to submit it at [Github Issues](https://github.com/iuyoy/highlight-string-code/issues) page.
+Any pull requests to add more features or improve the experience are also welcome.

 ## References